 - ASU Home

 - Colleges and Schools

 - Map and Locations

-The BA program in music with a concentration in music and culture provides students with a broadly based liberal arts degree applicable to careers in music and many other fields.
-The music curricular core is combined with elective flexibility, leading students to develop mainstream and alternative musical competencies; to explore musics as human history, cultural artifact and social behavior; and to pursue other areas of interest.
+The BA in music with a concentration in music and culture provides students with a broadly based liberal arts degree applicable to careers in music and many other fields.
+The music curricular core is combined with elective flexibility, leading students to develop mainstream and alternative musical competencies; to explore music as human history, cultural artifact and social behavior; and to pursue other areas of interest.
 This is a liberal arts-based degree program in which students have a higher percentage of elective courses, allowing them to tailor both the General Studies courses and the music electives to suit their career goals.

 Music (Music and Culture) (BA)

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.